Telefonica/opengateway-developers-website/catalog/simswap/samplecode_simswap.md

 ### Backend flow

 Most likely, this API will be consumed in a backend flow, since it is the application owner not the end-user who wants to take advantage of its functionality.
-The authentication protocol used in Open Gateway for backend flows is the OIDC standard CIBA (Client Initiated Backchannel Authentication).
+The authorization protocol used in Open Gateway for backend flows is the OIDC standard CIBA (Client-Initiated Backchannel Authentication).
 You can check the CAMARA documentation on this flow [here](https://github.com/camaraproject/IdentityAndConsentManagement/blob/release-0.1.0/documentation/CAMARA-API-access-and-user-consent.md#ciba-flow-backend-flow).

 First step is to instantiate the SIM Swap service class included in the corresponding SDK.
-By providing your app's credentials to the class constructor, it handles the CIBA authentication on its behalf.
+By providing your app's credentials to the class constructor, it handles the CIBA authorization on its behalf.
 Providing the phone number as well, as an identifier of the line to be checked for SIM swaps, allows authorization to be 3-legged and enables end-user consent management, and will let your app to just effectively use the API in a single line of code below.

-#### Authentication
+#### Authorization

-Since Open Gateway authentication is 3-legged, meaning it identifies the application, the operator and the operator's subscriber, who is also the end-user holder of the mobile line, each check for a different phone number needs its own SDK class instantiation, or access token if not using an SDK.
+Since Open Gateway authorization is 3-legged, meaning it identifies the application, the operator and the operator's subscriber, who is also the end-user holder of the mobile line, each check for a different phone number needs its own SDK class instantiation, or access token if not using an SDK.

 ```node Sample SDK for Node.js
 import { ClientCredentials, SIMSwap } from "aggregator/opengateway-sdk"